Ernest Hawkins (coach): Notable players coached

-Personal
+Personal life

-Hawkins lived in Commerce, Texas, and was active with the football program at A&M-Commerce and also in the Commerce community.
-His wife Margaret died in 2012 after more than 62 years of marriage.
-He also had two daughters, Kathy and Lu Anne, and one son, Ray.
+Hawkins lived in Commerce, Texas, and was active with the football program at A&M–Commerce and also in the Commerce community.
+His wife, Margaret, died in 2012 after more than 62 years of marriage.
+The couple had two daughters, Kathy and Lu Anne, and one son, Ray.
 Hawkins had a health scare in mid-2012 and was hospitalized while contracting West Nile virus, but he was treated and released a week later.
 Hawkins was often seen attending TAMUC football games and practices and enjoyed fishing, and was a long time member of the First Baptist Church of Commerce.
 The Field at Memorial Stadium in Commerce was named Ernest Hawkins Field at Memorial Stadium in 2017 in his honor.
-Hawkins died on January 28, 2018, in Greenville, Texas after a brief illness.
+Hawkins died on January 28, 2018, in Greenville, Texas, after a brief illness.